Monday, 21 May

 Bio: Mr. Paul Tilghman joined DARPA in December 2014 as a Program Manager in the Microsystems Technology Office.
 His research interests include intelligent and adaptive RF systems, digital signal processing, machine learning, wireless communications and electronic warfare.

-Title: Powering R&D in Wireless Systems for the next decade: Platforms for Advanced Wireless Research
+Title: Powering R&D in Wireless Systems for the next decade: Platforms for Advanced Wireless Research (Youtube link)

 Deputy Division Director, NSF